 It might seem an insult to the reader’s intelligence to post this kind of advice at the tail-end of a guide to car accident response.
-However, it is always good to cover bases and remind each of us how important it is to document and examine injuries.
+However, as our car accident attorney in Utah says, it is always good to cover bases and remind each of us how important it is to document and examine injuries.
 The flurry of activity directly following a collision makes it easy to overlook the most obvious and pressing need: your health.
 The important work of documenting accident information could easily distract you from aches and pains that would, under more mundane circumstances, absorb all of your focus.
 Even in the midst of the accident, it is always important to document every part of the experience—especially the injuries—in case you need the documentation later.
 Remember the following:

 Always See a Doctor

 In times of crisis, a delayed reaction is natural, but seeing a doctor should not be delayed for long.
 It is recommended that you always see a doctor after a car accident within 72 hours since the accident must be established as a proximate cause of any injuries that you seek insurance coverage for.
 A competent medical professional will be able to gauge the true extent of whatever damage exists, and their opinion will be useful to you if you need to make a claim for personal injury compensation.
 The medical records from your post-accident checkup should be seen as a critical extension of your documentation.
 A medical diagnosis cannot be achieved in any other way.
 This is the case particularly when the injuries include deep-tissue damage that cannot be photographed effectively or, for that matter, displays any visible side effects.
 Your insurance provider has its own doctors; you should have at least one to support your claim.